A New Operator Theory of Linear Partial Differential Equations: Theory of abstract operators

-In order to achieve theoretical rigor, firstly let us derive the rules of differentiation from the view of abstract operators, making the concept of ordinary or partial differential operator on the basis of the abstract operators itself.
+In order to achieve self consistency theoretically, firstly let us derive the rules of differentiation from the view of abstract operators, making the concept of ordinary or partial differential operators on the basis of the abstract operators itself.